sufyanAbbasi/efflux/README.md

 verify with the public key.

-Generating a private/public key takes time, but once a pair is generated, we can store the private key as the "DNA" and the public key as the "MHC Class I."
-Then, we use the private key to sign some data common to all cells, some form of human readable ID.
+Generating a private/public key takes time, but once a pair is generated, we can store the private key as the "DNA" and the public key as the "MHC Class I." Then, we use the private key to a set of proteins within the cell.
 This signed piece of data is the antigen.

-To determine whether a given cell has the correct MHC Class I, the immune cell attempts to verify the signed data (antigen) with the public key (MHC Class I).
+To determine whether a given cell has the correct MHC Class I, the immune cell attempts to verify the signed data (proteins) with the public key (MHC Class I).
 If the verification is successful, the cell's public key (MHC Class I) must have come from the same private key (DNA).
 If not, it is rejected and promptly dealt with.
-Another case is that a virus has infected the cell causing it to present a different antigen (performed by mutating the data before signing).
-This indicates that the cell is infected.
+Another case is that a virus has infected the cell causing it to present a different proteins (performed by mutating the data before signing).
+The checksum will pass, given that they share the same private/public key, so a separate system is needed to check proteins.

 **Why not just check whether the public keys match?**
 It's less interesting and we want to make sure that the process of checking